There a several avenues to report incidents/issues to Security or UCLA Police authorities.

 Staff can dial #36 for Medical Communications Operators to be transferred to security from any hospital location.

 When making an emergency call to 911 from the UCLA Health/UCLA Campus boundaries of Wilshire, Veteran, Hilgard, and Sunset your call will be routed to UCPD.
-When calling 911 from UCLA Medical Center, Santa Monica, your call will be routed to the Santa Monica Police Department.
+When calling 911 from UCLA Health - Santa Monica Medical Center, your call will be routed to the Santa Monica Police Department.

 You may also dial #36 from either location to receive assistance or be routed to the correct unit or agency for your emergency.